 Members of Parliament are elected to the House of Commons to represent the interests and concerns of all the people who live in their constituency, whether they voted for them or not.
 This involves a large amount of casework.
 It is up to the individual MP if they choose to take on a particular case or not.
 There is no legal requirement to do so.
-However, Stuart takes the approach that he will respond to every constituent for casework and will do his best to solve the issues that you have.
+However, Stuart takes the approach that he will respond to every constituent for casework and will do his best to solve the issues that they have.

 Due to the social distancing measures regarding Coronavirus, Stuart has suspended all of his in-person surgeries until further notice.
 That said, Stuart and his team are still here and happy to help with any cases that you may have.
 Stuart holds regular surgery appointments via telephone and Microsoft Teams.
 Due to their popularity, these surgeries are by appointment only.
 Surgeries are intended to provide an opportunity to discuss the outline of your problem and to determine if Stuart can help in any way.